Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/01-lakehouse.md

     >**Note**: When you're done, the results pane under the visual query shows the number of line items for each sales order.

-## Create a report
+### Task 7: Create a report

-The tables in your lakehouse are automatically added to a default semantic model for reporting with Power BI.
+In this task, you’ll build a simple Power BI report directly within Microsoft Fabric using the data from your lakehouse.
+When tables are created in a lakehouse, they’re automatically added to a semantic model that enables reporting and visualization without needing additional configuration.

 1. In the toolbar, select **Model layouts (1)**.
 The data model schema for the semantic model is shown.